Office of ABA Staff

 Program Coordinator - Michelle Nelson, M.A.

 Michelle Nelson earned a Bachelor of Science in Business Administration with a Specialization in Management Degree as well as a Masters in Exceptional Student Education with Specialization in Applied Behavior Analysis Degree from the University of West Florida.
+She is an advisor for the Cambridge Center for Behavioral Studies.

 Michelle began working for the Office of ABA in 2013 and provides support to all students throughout the program and coordinates marketing efforts.